 Some experts have attributed the rising age of potty training to permissive parenting (and overzealous marketing by diaper companies).
 But it could show that “we’re learning that pressuring children to achieve potty training isn’t constructive,” says Andrea McCoy, MD, an associate professor of pediatrics at Temple University.
 “Two-year-olds are working to express their autonomy.
 Engaging in power struggles with them is frustrating and fruitless.”

-Your child isn’t ready for potty training until he’s emotionally ready ...
+Your child isn’t ready for potty training until they are emotionally ready ...

-… and he’s not ready for potty training until he’s physically ready.
+… and they are not ready for potty training until they are physically ready.

 Babies don’t have the “ability to hold urine and stool until they’re at least 12 to 18 months old,” McCoy says.
 So while they may learn to associate the toilet with elimination, they’re not actually being toilet trained.